-One of the things I struggled with the most while planning the wedding of the century was registering for gifts.
-I mean, I don’t like the idea that only married people get to have neat kitchen things.
-And furthermore, we’re both past 30.
+One of the things I struggled with the most while planning my wedding was registering for gifts.
+My fiancée and I are both past 30.
 We have a stocked kitchen.
 Our home lacks for nothing, really.
-Then there’s the issue of space.
-We’re already living in as small of a space as Brent wants to live in, ever.
-Where are we going to put all this new stuff?
-So really, the question is, what do we include in a minimalist wedding registry?
+Then there is the issue of space.
+We already live in a small space and don’t have much room for more stuff.

 Now for the registry.
-Everything we registered for falls into one of four categories: nicer versions of things we already own, things we’d like to own but haven’t gotten around to buying for ourselves, things that will help us organize our small space, and things we’re “supposed to” register for.
+Everything we registered for fell into one of four categories: nicer versions of things we already own, things we’d like to own but that we don’t need, things to save or create space and experiences or charitable donations.

 Below is a sample from our list.